Economy and Jobs

 We all know that the current economic climate has taken a toll on many families across the nation and that the economy has been slow to recover from the deep recession.
 Congressman Scott believes the best long-term way we can create jobs and get people back to work is investing in education and training, beginning with early education and continuing through college or vocational education, as well as adult education and training.
 A well-educated workforce is more important today than ever before.
 With the rapid development of this global marketplace, the United States is no longer the single dominant country in the world and American's competitive advantage is a well educated workforce.

 Large and targeted investments in workforce development are long overdue and it is time that they are addressed in Washington.
 Congress recently seized upon the opportunity to do this through reuathoization of the Workforce Investment Act (WIA), which expired in 2003.
 WIA is the main federal legislation that coordinates federal workforce development programs.
 Congressman Scott supported the reauthorization of WIA through the Workforce Innovation and Opportunity Act, which included an enhanced definition of “individuals with barriers to employment” that explicitly includes older workers over the age of 55 as well the long-term unemployed.
 This explicit inclusion means that state and local workforce plans must include goals and strategies for serving these and other disenfranchised groups.
-Additionally, the new law requires that 75% of youth funding in the bill support out-of-school youth.
+Additionally, the new law requires that 75% of youth funding in the bill support out-of-school youth, sometimes referred to as "opportunity youth" for the opportunites they represent for their communities.
 When kids drop out of school they are much more likely to get into trouble and commit crimes.
 And once a juvenile falls off of the right track, he or she will face a range of problems and taxpayers will be on the hook for the cost of incarcerating these individuals.
-By investing in out-of-school youth, Congressman Scott believes that we are investing money on the front end so we don't end up footing the bill later on.
+By investing in opportunity youth, Congressman Scott believes that we are investing money on the front end so we don't end up footing the bill later on.